betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach.md

     [1]: "Hello World {Miller MC.
 March 2026 Hello World in 500 different languages.
 Jrnl of Computer Science 5(3):237-241}"
     [ale3d-paper]: https://wci.llnl.gov/simulation/computer-codes/ale3d

-In (most) markdown processors link defintions such as this will, by convention, not appear in the rendered HTML for the document.
+In (most) markdown processors link definitions such as this will, by convention, not appear in the rendered HTML for the document.
 Thus, in order to make them appear, we post-process the file with a Python script, `wikize_refs.py` which adds various auto-generated content to the *bottom* of the file to support